Few-Shot Unlearning by Model Inversion: Related Work

-\textbf{Other applications of model inversion.} With scaling machine learning data and increasing attention on privacy concerns, model inversion has been widely studied in various contexts of machine learning \cite{yoo2019knowledge, chen2019data, yin2020dreaming, choi2020data, luo2020large, yu2021conditional, zhao2022dual, fredrikson2015model, yang2019adversarial, jeon2021gradient}.
-The model inversion is particularly useful in {\it data-free} transfer learning, required for model compression \cite{yoo2019knowledge, chen2019data, yin2020dreaming, choi2020data, luo2020large, yu2021conditional, zhao2022dual} and continual learning \cite{yin2020dreaming}, where we want to distill the knowledge of the trained model into another but have no training data.
-In addition, to check privacy leakage, one can formulate the problem of inverting data from model \cite{fredrikson2015model, yang2019adversarial} or even gradient \cite{jeon2021gradient} , where a number of prior information about the data domain have been considered to reduce the searching space of inversion problem.
-Our inversion method is the first to train a remarkable generator to approximate the training data distribution of a given model with the most complete set of side-information (batch norm statistics, data augmentation, and total variance) available in a common deep learning model.
-To our best knowledge, our work is the first to propose model inversion and filtration using the semantic consistency prior of data augmentation.
-Hence, as aforementioned, this is of independent interest for not only unlearning but also other data-free scenarios.
+\textbf{Model inversion.} With growing scales of machine learning datasets and increasing attention on privacy concerns, model inversion has been widely studied in various contexts of machine learning \cite{yoo2019knowledge, chen2019data, yin2020dreaming, choi2020data, luo2020large, yu2021conditional, zhao2022dual, fredrikson2015model, yang2019adversarial, jeon2021gradient}.
+The model inversion is particularly useful in {\it data-free} transfer learning applications, including but not limited to model compression \cite{yoo2019knowledge, chen2019data, yin2020dreaming, choi2020data, luo2020large, yu2021conditional, zhao2022dual} and continual learning \cite{yin2020dreaming}, where we want to distill the knowledge of the trained model into another but have no training data.
+In addition, to check privacy leakage, one can formulate the problem of inverting data from the model \cite{fredrikson2015model, yang2019adversarial} or even gradient \cite{jeon2021gradient}.
+In this line of works on model inversion, an extensive set of prior and side information on data domain (e.g., implicit \cite{rudin1992nonlinear} and explicit \cite{ulyanov2018deep} image domain priors and batch norm statistics \cite{yin2020dreaming}) have been exploited to improve inverted data quality via reducing search space.
+We inherit this methodology and devise a new model inversion technique specialized under the unlearning scenario, where the target samples additionally provide hints on the training dataset.
+This is of independent interest to other data-free transfer learning or model inversion algorithms if few samples of training dataset are allowed.